nathanl/authority/README.md

 No time for reading!
 Reading is for chumps!
 Here's the skinny:

 - Install in your Rails project: add to Gemfile, `bundle`, then `rails g authority:install`
-- Put this in your controllers: `check_authorization_on YourModelNameHere` (the model that controller works with)
-- Put this in your models:  `include Authority::Abilities`
-- For each model you have, create a corresponding `YourModelNameHereAuthorizer`.
-For example, for `app/models/lolcat.rb`, create `app/authorizers/lolcat_authorizer.rb` with an empty class inheriting from `Authority::Authorizer`.
+- For each model you have, create a corresponding [authorizer](#authorizers).
+For example, for `app/models/lolcat.rb`, create `app/authorizers/lolcat_authorizer.rb` with an empty `class LolcatAuthorizer < Authority::Authorizer`.
   - Add class methods to that authorizer to set rules that can be enforced just by looking at the resource class, like "this user cannot create Lolcats, period."
   - Add instance methods to that authorizer to set rules that need to look at a resource instance, like "a user can only edit a Lolcat if it belongs to that user and has not been marked as 'classic'".
+- Wire up your user, models and controllers to work with your authorizers:
+  - In your [user class](#users), `include Authority::UserAbilities`.
+  - Put this in your [controllers](#controllers): `check_authorization_on YourModelNameHere` (the model that controller works with)
+  - Put this in your [models](#models):  `include Authority::Abilities`

 ## Overview